Updated: a day ago

 You'll need a baking sheet, parchment paper or nonstick baking mat, mixing bowl, and kitchen scale for this recipe

-150 grams sourdough starter, fed a few hours before so it is very bubbly and active (I feed my starter so it's at 100% hydration.
-For a simple explainer on hydration levels click here)
+150 grams 100% hydration sourdough starter, fed a few hours before so it is very bubbly and active (for a simple explainer on hydration levels, click here)

 235 grams water